azisseno/LWW-Element-Set/README.md

 ---
 *Please ignore the UI Code Stuff.
 I write them in simple MVC just to provide a user interface so we can try it on simulator or devices*

+I separate the project into 2 xcodeproj.
+**1. CRDTLWWElementSet**
+The Implementation of CRDTLWWE ELement Set complete with Unit Testing.

+**1. CRDT-LWW-UI**
+The UI with simple MVC just to present the code visually.